Comprehensive Eye Exam

 A comprehensive eye exam can be the precursor to the pre-operative measurements necessary for refractive surgery (LASIK, PRK, and ICL) if desired.
-We collaborate with Thomas Tooma, MD, medical director for NVision Laser Eye Centers to provide refractive surgery pre/post operative care.
+We collaborate with Thomas Tooma, MD, medical director for NVision Laser Eye Centers and Dan Tran, MD medical director for Coastal Vision to provide refractive surgery pre/post operative care.

 Additionally, very recent new technology utilizing Alcon’s LenSx image-guided femtosecond laser make completely bladeless micro-incisions and crystalline lens emulsification possible.
 For the first time ever, cataract surgery can be accomplished almost completely with a laser improving both safety and the visual outcome.
 Cataract surgery is a relatively pain-free outpatient experience which allows for a quick return to daily functions with extraordinary vision the very next day.

 Computer Vision Syndrome Evaluation